 Each satellite entity must conduct a prioritized condition assessment of their sewer system, begin addressing high priority deficiencies, and develop and submit their individual Private Sector Program (PSP) and the LTOMP to the District for approval.
-The STR must be completed and approved by the District by July 10, 2019.
+The STR must be completed by July 10, 2019.
 The STR include the following: